Czech Republic: Czechoslovakia

-Western Czechoslovakia was occupied by Nazi Germany, which placed most of the region into the Protectorate of Bohemia and Moravia.
-The Protectorate was proclaimed part of the Third Reich, and the president and prime minister were subordinated to Nazi Germany's Reichsprotektor.
+Western Czechoslovakia was occupied by Nazi Germany in 1938, which placed most of the region into the Protectorate of Bohemia and Moravia.
+The protectorate was proclaimed part of the Third Reich, and the president and prime minister were subordinated to Nazi Germany's Reichsprotektor.
 One Nazi concentration camp was located within the Czech territory at Terezín, north of Prague.
-The vast majority of the Protectorate's Jews were murdered in Nazi-run concentration camps.
+The vast majority of the protectorate's Jews were murdered in Nazi-run concentration camps.
 The Nazi Generalplan Ost called for the extermination, expulsion, Germanization or enslavement of most or all Czechs for the purpose of providing more living space for the German people.
 There was Czechoslovak resistance to Nazi occupation as well as reprisals against the Czechoslovaks for their anti-Nazi resistance.
 The German occupation ended on 9 May 1945, with the arrival of the Soviet and American armies and the Prague uprising.
-Most of Czechoslovakia's German-speakers were forcibly expelled from the country, first as a result of local acts of violence and then under the aegis of an "organized transfer" confirmed by the Soviet Union, the United States, and Great Britain at the Potsdam Conference.
+Most German speakers were forcibly expelled from the country, first as a result of local acts of violence and then under the aegis of an "organized transfer" confirmed by the Soviet Union, the United States, and Great Britain at the Potsdam Conference.